 A beginner is likely to burn a lot of time chasing down strange behavior caused by memory corruption with no idea how to reason about, what may lead actually big discouraged to programming in general.
 There is little to none mechanism to prevent programmer from shooting themselves in the foot.

 It's also important to take into account that C is not the introduction to Computer Science.
 Learning none of languages is.
 You need to study it properly to get a true understanding of this vast field.
 If not formal education in university, then online one will be good too.
-The Internet is full of resources, some can be found on my list of URLs.
+The Internet is full of resources (you will find a few on my list of URLs).

-Learning C is valuable experience and it's worth it.
+Learning C is a valuable experience and may be really worth it.
 If not as your first language, then as second, third, fourth or whatever.
-There are a lot of advantages, but also some disadvantages.
-At least trying won't hurt.
-Give it a chance, who knows, you may truly get to like it, just like me.
+There are advantages, but (as always) also some disadvantages; at least trying won't hurt.
+Give it a chance, who knows, you may truly get to like it.

 And don't believe people saying "C is dead".
 Love it or hate, C is still kicking and the amount of crucial projects will keep it relevant for few next decades too.